-- 7. Quantitative and qualitative information about its financial instruments and other investments by class, including: - a) investment objectives; - b) policies and processes; - c) values, assumptions and methods used for general purpose financial reporting and solvency purposes, as well as an explanation of the differences (where applicable); and - d) information concerning the level of sensitivity to market variables associated with the disclosed amounts.
+- 7. Quantitative and qualitative information about the licensed insurer's financial instruments and other investments by class, including: - a) investment objectives; - b) policies and processes: - c) values, assumptions and methods used for general purpose financial reporting and solvency purposes, as well as an explanation of the differences (where applicable); and - d) information concerning the level of sensitivity to market variables associated with the disclosed amounts.